BobbyTodorov/Zombie-Dice/README.md

            - while (there is no winner) {give next player in "players" a turn}
            - a winner? -> ask for new game with same parameters or shut the game down

-7) ZombieDice (main) - initializes the Game and runs it
+7) ZombieDice (main) - initializes the Game Core and runs the game